MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/454-isplaying-var.png)

-1. Drag the "isPlaying" variable to the script graph and then drop it to the right of the **If* node.
+1. Drag the "isPlaying" variable to the Script Graph and then drop it to the right of the **If* node.
 1. Drag a connector from the *True* Control Output port of the *If* node and then create a new *Set Object Variable* node.
 (In the Fuzzy Finder, search for set object.).

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/417-set-object-variable-node.png)